themattinthehatt/behavenet/docs/source/adv_user_guide.multisession.rst

     "all_source": "save", # type: str, help: "save" or "data"

-In this case the resulting models will be stored in the directory ``save_dir/musall/vistrained/mSM30/multisession-xx``, where ``xx`` can change.
+In this case the resulting models will be stored in the directory ``save_dir/musall/vistrained/mSM30/multisession-xx``, where ``xx`` is selected automatically.
 BehaveNet will create a csv file named ``session_info.csv`` inside the multisession directory that lists the lab, expt, animal, and session for all sessions in that multisession.

 If we want to fit a model on all sessions from all animals in the ``vistrained`` experiment, we